sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 A logical thought might be: let's test all the paths in the state machine.
 While this looks like a good objective, the number of paths will probably be too high.
 Take a state machine that has a loop, i.e., a transition from state X to Y and a transition from state Y to X.
-When creating paths we can keep going back and forth between these two states.
+When creating paths, we can keep going back and forth between these two states.
 This leads to an infinite number of paths.
-Obviously, we cannot test all the paths so we need to take a different approach.
+Obviously, we cannot test all the paths, so we need to take a different approach.

 The idea is that when using paths to derive test cases, we want each loop to be executed once.
 This way we have a finite number of paths to be tested.